idnavid/promise_theory/README.md

 This repository focuses on the concept of "Promise Theory".

 [Promise Theory](https://en.wikipedia.org/wiki/Promise_Theory) is a perspective on thinking about the interactions and dependencies between autonomous components in a system.
+This topic is increasingly of interest to practitioners in the field of Machine Learning and AI as it marries DevOps formalisms with agentic AI workflows.

+Intended audience:
+- DevOps
+- MLOps
+- AI Engineers

 ## Table of Contents